owlfish/owlauth-spec/Specification.md

 }
 ```

+If the User is not registered with the Owlauth server, an USER_NOT_REGISTERED error will be returned at this stage.

 ### Authentication

 Immediately after completing the Login step, the application presents to the user both the LoginText and LoginPhrase.
 Once these are shown to the user, and without any further action by the user, the application perfoms a POST on the url `https://<owlauthserver:port>/authenticate/` a JSON object with the following attribute: